 Not all accidents involving tow trucks result from the operator’s actions or lack of action.
 Additional causes can include improperly maintained vehicles and parts and equipment failure.
 Types of accidents involving tow trucks include:

 - Head-on collisions

 Jackknifing occurs when a tow truck folds itself.
 The cab forms a 90-degree angle with the trailer.
 This usually happens when the driver tries to brake quickly and hard.
 At high speeds, braking quickly can lead to a truck rollover.
-When a truck rolls over, especially on its side, other motorists are at risk of sustaining serious or even fatal injuries from the tow truck.
+When a truck rolls over, especially on its side, other motorists are at risk of sustaining serious or even fatal injuries.

-Tire blowouts can occur unexpectedly.
+Tire blowouts occur unexpectedly.
 When the tow truck is moving at high speed, such unexpected bursts can be hazardous.
-They will make the driver lose control and skid or rollover on the road.
-This puts other road users in the way of harm.
-If the truck rolls over, there is the risk of losing the load too.
-Losing the load on a highway can lead to multiple extreme accidents with the other motorists.
+They will make the driver lose control and skid or roll over on the road.
+If the truck rolls over, there is the risk of losing the load, which can lead to multiple extreme accidents with other motorists.

-T-bone and head-on are a form of collision.
-A T-bone describes an accident where the tow truck collides into another car perpendicularly.
+A T-bone accident describes an accident where the tow truck collides into the broad side of another car.
 This is normally the case when the tow truck driver decides to ignore the red light at an intersection.
 Head-on collisions involve accidents where the tow truck and on-coming traffic collide directly.
 These can be fatal.

 Causes of Tow Truck Accidents

 According to the Federal Motor Carrier Safety Administration (FMCSA), some causes of these accidents are: